Wessel Gansfort: Reputation and influence

 The founders of the Protestant University of Groningen in 1614 considered Wessel Gansfort one of their intellectual predecessors, together with Rudolph Agricola (1444–85) and Regnerus Praedinius (1510–59).
 Early editions of works by Gansfort (e.g. Zwolle 1522, Basel 1523, Groningen 1614, Marburg 1617) on their title page call him the learned light of the world (Lux mundi).

 Theological views

 Wessel Gansfort rejected the view of transubstantiation and indulgences.
-Wessel rejected the authority of the Catholic church and believed in justification to be a work of God instead of man.
+Wessel rejected the authority of the Catholic church and believed justification to be a work of God instead of man.
 Wessel believed that the pope and councils can err and are not infallible.
 The sacramental views of Wessel Gansfort anticipated those of Ulrich Zwingli.

 While Wessel rejected the Catholic doctrine of purgatory, he did not absolutely reject a similar concept.
 Wessel believed that the fire of purgatory does not torment but only cleanses the inward man of impurity.